saltastro/flask-start-setup/README.md

 * Flask-Bootstrap comes with a template function `quick_form` for easily generating a form in Jinja2 template.
 However, more often than not you are better off rolling your own html.
 * By default, Flask WTF uses CSRF, and that's a good thing.
 But in some cases, it's unnecessary.
 For example, imagine a page showing a plot of the exchange rate of the Rand for a user-supplied date range.
 When you load the page, last week should be inserted as the date range into the date input field, and the corresponding plot should be shown.
 As there is no CSRF token when you load the page by a GET request, this wouldn't be possible with CSRF enabled.
 To disable it, pass `csrf_enabled=False` to the form constructor.
 * If you want to do whatever the form is for (such as showing the plot of exchange rates in the note above) irrespective of whether the user has hit the submit button, you can use Flask-WTF's `validate` (rather than `validate_on_submit`) method for form validation.
+* When creating WTForm input elements in a Jinja2 template, you may use the `class_` argument to set the element's class attribute.
+This is particularly useful if you want to add, say, a datepicker.

 The following example illustrates these points.